Updated July 5, 2023

 3. Output Module

 - The output model waits for IP packets.
 As soon as the IP packet receives, it checks the cache table to find the destination’s corresponding IP address present in the packet.
 The destination IP address of the packet must match the protocol address of the entry.

 - If the matching entry founds and the state of the entry are RESOLVED, then the packet with the destination hardware address is passed to the data link layer for transmission.

 - If the matching entry founds and the state of the entry are PENDING, then the packet waits until the destination’s hardware address is found.

 - If the matching entry does not find, the output module creates a queue and enqueues the packet.
-It creates a new entry and gives the state a PENDING and set attempts to 1.
-It broadcast the ARP request packet for the destination address.
+Then, it creates a new entry and gives the state a PENDING and set attempts to 1.
+Finally, it broadcast the ARP request packet for the destination address.

 4. Input Module

 - Input Module waits for the address resolution protocol packet.
 As soon as the address resolution packet arrives, it checks the entry corresponding to the cash table’s address resolution packet.
 The protocol address of the target must match the protocol address of the entry.

 - If the matching entry is found and the state of the entry is RESOLVED, the input module updates the entry and time outfield.
 Entry is updated because there can be chances of change in the hardware address.

 - If the matching entry is found and the state of the entry is PENDING, the input module updates the entry by copying the target’s hardware address to the hardware address field of the entry and updating the state field to RESOLVED.
 It also updates the timeout field of the entry.